kubernetes/kops/docs/iam_roles.md

 {{ kops_feature_table(kops_added_default='1.18') }}

-At times you may want to attach policies shared to you by another AWS account or that are maintained by an outside application.
+At times, you may want to attach policies shared to you by another AWS account or that are maintained by an outside application.
 You can specify managed policies through the `policyOverrides` spec field.

 Policy Overrides are specified by their ARN on AWS and are grouped by their role type.
 See the example below: